acmarpu/python-complete-notes/4_control_flow_statements.md

 * Conditional statements in Python are used to execute certain blocks of code based on whether a condition is true or false.
 These statements allow your program to make decisions and change its behavior accordingly.
 * Control flow refers to the order in which individual statements, instructions, or function calls are executed or evaluated.

+✅ All loops are control flow statements, but ❌ not all control flow statements are loops.

 * Conditional statements
 ```
       if